redpesk-labs/red-pak/QA/REDPAK.HRQ.md

 ### REDWRAP mounts volatile area using tmpfs

-.REQUIREMENT
+.REQUIREMENT REDPAK.HRQ-R-RED-MOU-VOL-ARE-USI-TMP

-Inside its fresh empty root filesystem, the program *REDWRAP* shall be able to mount volatile area using tmpfs.
+Inside its fresh empty root filesystem, the program *REDWRAP* shall mount volatile area using tmpfs.

 ### REDWRAP leverages all linux's namespaces

-.REQUIREMENT
+.REQUIREMENT REDPAK.HRQ-R-RED-LEV-ALL-LIN-NAM

 The program *REDWRAP* shall be able to setup isolation of *REDNODE*s for any namespace available in linux.